Two Week Best of Tasmania Road Trip Itinerary

 10

-If you thought Tasmania couldn't get any more beautiful, Freycinet National Park will prove you wrong.
-Against a backdrop of pink granite mountains, you'll discover secluded bays, pristine waters, white sandy beaches, local wildlife, and incredible walking trails.
+If you thought Tasmania couldn’t get any more beautiful, Freycinet will prove you wrong.
+Framed by pink granite mountains, the region boasts secluded bays, pristine waters, and white sandy beaches.
+Wineglass Bay, the crown jewel, offers a crescent of white sand against emerald waters, best admired from the lookout or via a scenic hike.

 Accommodation: Freycinet National Park - 2 Nights